This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Upscale Restaurants in St. John, USVI

-If you are looking to celebrate a special occasion or simply have a memorable night out on vacation, book a table at one of the below restaurants.
+While you won’t find any formal restaurant offerings in Coral Bay, they do sort-of exist on St. John.
+To celebrate a special occasion or simply have a memorable night out on vacation, book a table at one of the below restaurants:

 St. John USVI Restaurant Closures

-Below is where I list notable restaurant closures from the past year:
+Below is where I list notable recent restaurant closures:

 As always, I’ll keep you posted on further restaurant updates, as things are always changing on St. John.